AnaisDenis/PMosquito/README.md

 [Download PMosquito as a ZIP file](https://github.com/AnaisDenis/PMosquito/archive/refs/heads/main.zip)

+You can extract this folder to the directory of your choice: you will find the .zip file in your downloads.
+Move it by right-clicking, cutting, and pasting it into the directory of your choice.
+Then right-click and extract here.

 ### Install some packages
 Pmosquito works with some packages, you need to install them for this program to work.